emilyclark-gif/logistic_growth/README.md

 The graph below shows the exponential growth curve compared to the logistic growth curve using our estimated parameters.
 I have applied a logarithmic transformation to the population size data to more clearly represent the data and differences in patterns.

-The R code can be found here in my  [GrowthComparison.R](https://github.com/username123create/logistic_growth/blob/main/GrowthComparison.R).
+The R code can be found here:  [GrowthComparison.R](https://github.com/username123create/logistic_growth/blob/main/GrowthComparison.R).
 <p align="center">

 <img src="https://github.com/username123create/logistic_growth/blob/dev/images/GrowthComparisonPlot.png" width="600" height="500"/>